-If you are leaving for non-doctrinal reasons (see above), however, avoid itemizing those matters and instead be as positive as possible so you do not diminish others’ commitment to the church.
-Affirm the good things in the church and simply indicate that for personal reasons you will be looking for another church where you can use your gifts and energy more effectively to serve the Lord and his people.
+However, if you are leaving for non-doctrinal reasons (see above), avoid itemizing those matters and instead be as positive as possible, so you do not diminish others’ commitment to the church.
+Affirm the good things in the church and indicate that for personal reasons, you will be looking for another church where you can use your gifts and energy more effectively to serve the Lord and his people.

 7. Commit to a New Church

 However disappointing or hurtful your last church was, don’t let that experience keep you from finding a new church home as soon as possible (Heb.
 10:25).
 God designed us to thrive in the midst of a close spiritual community (Acts 2:432-47), so it is vitally important that you diligently explore other churches in your community until you find one that aligns with your theology and personal convictions and gives you ample opportunities for spiritual growth and service to others.

 If you carefully work through each of these seven steps, you may discover ways to resolve the disappointments you have with your church and continue to enjoy fellowship there.
 If not, you’ll at least have the peace of mind that comes from avoiding impulsive actions and treating others in a way that honors God and demonstrates genuine love and respect.